Alanaitali/meta-openrexpicam/README.md

 ## 5) Set Bootmmc

-You will get an error like : Error "bootmmc" not defined, to fix this issue stop the card boot and use the command below :
+If you have an error like : Error "bootmmc" not defined, fix this issue by typing the command below after having stopped the card boot :

 ```
 setenv bootmmc "run findfdt; mmc dev ${mmcdev}; if mmc rescan; then if run loadbootscript; then run bootscript; else if run loadimage; then run mmcboot; else run netboot; fi; fi; else run netboot; fi;\0"; saveenv; reset;
 ```

-## Boot the OpenRex
+## 6) Boot on the OpenRex

-Now plug your SD card in the OpenRex and it will boot on your Yocto image.
+Now plug your SD card in the OpenRex and it will boot on our Yocto image.

 ## Built with